django-fluent/django-fluent-comments/README.rst

 CSS form layout
 ---------------

-A form layout is something that is very different across web sites.
-However, this module uses django-crispy-forms_ for the form HTML layout, to make it easy to have a consistent layout across all your Django forms (in fact, we would encourage to adopt django-crispy-forms_ for all your form layouts).

-Currently this module gives you 2 options for the layout:
+Form layouts generally differ across web sites, hence this application doesn't dictate a specific form layout.
+Instead, this application uses django-crispy-forms_ which allows configuration of the form appearance..
+By default, the forms can be rendered with 2 well known CSS frameworks:

 * `Bootstrap`_ The default template pack.
 The popular simple and flexible HTML, CSS, and Javascript for user interfaces from Twitter.
 * `Uni-form`_ Nice looking, well structured, highly customizable, accessible and usable forms.

 The ``CRISPY_TEMPLATE_PACK`` setting allows you to choose which layout you like to use.
 For more information, see the django-crispy-forms_ documentation..

+Both CSS frameworks have a wide range of themes available, which should allow you to have a good layout for your Django forms.
+In fact, we would encourage to adopt django-crispy-forms_ for all your form layouts to have a consistent layout across all your forms.

 If your form CSS framework is not supported, you can create a template pack for it and submit a pull request to the django-crispy-forms_ authors for inclusion.